 The most commonly asked questions about gutter guards and MasterShield can be found below.
 You’ll also find that we cover gutter guard FAQ in our blog and our resource center.

 MasterShield puts protection and performance first.
 It is the next generation of microfilter gutter guards from industry inventor Alex Higginbotham, who created the critically acclaimed underlying microfiltration technology.
 He was awarded the first and several subsequent patents for his revolutionary way to protect a gutter.

-MasterShield has taken a quantum leap forward in gutter protection by using this patented, self-cleaning filtration to keep all debris out, but let rainwater in.
+MasterShield has taken a quantum leap forward in gutter protection by using this patented, self-cleaning filtration to keep all debris out, but let rainwater in, even when the filter is pitched with the roof.
 Filters are the best way to separate liquids from solids and, in finding the most effective way to apply an advanced water filtration system to gutter protection, we’ve raised the performance bar for the industry.

 Unique to MasterShield, our MicroVortex non-stick micromesh stainless steel filter woven only for us and exclusive, patented HydroVortex technology that allows us to be the only micro mesh gutter guard that doesn’t have to be installed virtually flat by creating a self-cleaning water vacuum that quickly siphons rainwater into the gutter.
 MasterShield’s superior technology will ensure years of worry-free protection for your home.

 That’s right.
 MasterShield limits its openings so only the tiniest particles can pass through – less than 50 microns.
 That’s about half the diameter of a human hair.

 Not any more.
 It was true until we developed our patented technology.
 Other manufacturers make the claim that they’re “closed” systems, but if you can see an opening in a curved system, then small debris can get through.
 Leaves, pine needles and oak tassels will sneak inside.
 This debris will remain hidden somewhere near or over your downspout and will cause a clog.